 You have to imagine the leaders of the world’s largest companies know something about corporate gifting.
 When Arianna Huffington, owner of the Huffington Post, needs to do some giving she looks no further than sleep…and helping people get the good stuff with the gift of cozy pajamas.
 We think she’s onto something.

-Sleep has about a million benefits, it happens every single day, and everybody does it…so gift ideas related to it make pretty safe bets.
-That’s why pajamas make it onto our list of unique gift ideas for your clients and customers, especially the fresh options for men and women from BedHead.
+Sleep has about a million benefits, it happens every single day, and everybody does it…so business gift ideas related to it make pretty safe bets.
+That’s why pajamas make it onto our list of unique client gift ideas, especially the fresh options for men and women from BedHead.